fmichonneau/rotl-ms/reply_to_reviewers.md

 >l.
 118: "henihomonyms" may warrant a definition or replacement with
 >something simpler.

-replaced with "names that may represent valid taxa in more than one code."
+replaced with "_names that may represent valid taxa in more than one code._"

 >l.
 136: it would be nice to know how many studies have been entered
 >here, especially as a fraction of published trees.